U.S. Route 60 in Virginia: Newport News

 After crossing Skiffe's Creek, the roadway enters the Lee Hall section of the city of Newport News, where it becomes Warwick Boulevard, a major thoroughfare in the independent city, and stretches over 20 mi to downtown Newport News.

 Warwick Boulevard, once a major through traffic route, and now mostly a local connector road, is largely paralleled by newer highways, Interstate 64 and State Route 143 (Jefferson Avenue).
 These, with more lanes and higher speed limits, in combination with Warwick Boulevard, form the major east-west highways through modern-day Newport News.

 The road was named for the former Warwick County, Virginia, one of the original eight shires of Virginia which consolidated with the City of Newport News in 1958 and assumed the better-known name.
 Warwick County was named in 1634 for Robert Rich (1587–1658), second Earl of Warwick and a prominent member of the Virginia Company of London, the proprietary venture which founded Jamestown in 1607.
 The western reaches of Warwick Boulevard transverse the Denbigh area, long the county seat of Warwick County.

-A notable section of Huntington Avenue (the block between 25th and 26th streets) carries US 60 in both directions overlapping, and is possibly the only example of a highway in the United States with such a configuration.
+A notable section of Huntington Avenue (the block between 25th and 26th streets) carries US 60 in both directions overlapping, a very rare configuration possibly only shared with US 19 Truck in Pittsburgh.

 Notable sites along Warwick Boulevard or close by, west to east, include: